HDFGroup/vol-async/docs/source/asyncapi.rst

 Async VOL APIs
 ==============
-Besides the HDF5 EventSet and asynchronous I/O operation APIs, the async VOL connector also provides convinient functions for finer control of the asynchronous I/O operations.
+Besides the HDF5 EventSet and asynchronous I/O operation APIs, the async VOL connector also provides convenient functions for finer control of the asynchronous I/O operations.
 Application developers should be very careful with these APIs as they may cause unexpected behavior when not properly used.
 The "h5_async_lib.h" header file must be included in the application's source code and the static async VOL library (libasynchdf5.a) must be linked.

 * Set the ``disable implicit`` flag to the property list, which will force all HDF5 I/O operations to be synchronous, even when the HDF5's explicit ``_async`` APIs are used.